 In this article, I'm going to show you how to use social media for recruiting in a simple 7 step formula.
 Social media has become a great place to search and discover the talent of tomorrow; you need to start learning how to do it right.

-Look at the number of people on social media:
+Look at the number of people on social media and their usage: